A customer calls your plumbing business. "Do you service tankless water heaters?" Simple question.

 AI Customization: Training AI on YOUR Business

 AI customization means training the AI on your specific business information, not generic templates or industry defaults.
+A voice AI receptionist trained on your business sounds like it actually works there.

 What Customization Means in Practice